ronaldkalani/pdq-capa-deviation-dashboard/README.md

 ### 🧠 Predictive Modeling
 Model trained with `RandomForestClassifier` achieved 90.2% accuracy in predicting serious ADRs.

+The predictive model we trained performs well on common, non-serious reactions but currently misses most serious ones.
+While it offers strong support for trend monitoring and triage, it should not be used for final safety decisions without more advanced modeling and richer patient data.
 ---

 ## 📋 Model Audit Summary